 In December 2011, the Company entered into an interest rate cap agreement at a cost of \$0.1 million to mitigate the impact of fluctuations in the three-month LIBOR rate at which the Company's long-term debt bears interest.
 The interest rate cap agreement expired in December 2013, had a notional value of \$160.0 million and was not designated as a hedging instrument.
-The Company recorded an immaterial amount of loss as "Other income (expense), net" in the accompanying consolidated statements of operations and comprehensive (loss) income due to the decline in value of this contract during the nine months ended December 31, 2013.
+The Company recorded an immaterial amount of loss as "Other income (expense), net" in the accompanying consolidated statements of operations and comprehensive (loss) income due to the decline in value of this contract during the nine months ended December 31, 2013 and the year ended March 31, 2013.